1. Object of the Agreement

 7. Changes in the Remuneration

 7.2 The Provider may adjust the remunerations to be paid by the Customer on the basis of this Agreement at its reasonable discretion according to the development of the costs that are decisive for the price calculation.
 A price increase may be considered and a price reduction shall be made if, for example, the costs for the procurement of hardware and software as well as energy, the use of communication networks or the wage costs increase or decrease or other changes in the economic or legal framework conditions lead to a changed cost situation.
 In exercising its reasonable discretion, the Provider shall select the respective points in time of a price change in such a way that cost reductions are not taken into account according to standards that are less favourable for the Customer than the ones for cost increases, i.e. cost reductions shall have at least the same effect on prices as cost increases.
-The Provider will inform the Customer in writing about changes in the price list at least four weeks before the changes come into effect.
+The Provider will inform the Customer in writing about changes to the valid prices of the proposal (Annex ./3) no later than four weeks before the changes come into effect.

 8. Term of the Agreement